EchoEllet/shoulder-surfing-iron-spells-integration/README.md

 currently a bit limited, and all events are called on the server side only.
 This makes it difficult to keep this mod client-side only while still supporting controller mods and avoiding dependency on their internal APIs.

-### Always Look at Crosshair Target When Using a Spell Item
+### Always Look at Crosshair Target When Using a Scroll Item

 The Shoulder Surfing mod automatically calls [ `ShoulderSurfingImpl.lookAtCrosshairTarget`](https://github.com/Exopandora/ShoulderSurfing/blob/7f0df83beb4f7158810e188150eb7e9812981529/common/src/main/java/com/github/exopandora/shouldersurfing/client/ShoulderSurfingImpl.java#L125-L129) when you use any item.
-However, when using a spell item via controller, Shoulder Surfing does not recognize it.
+However, when using a scroll item via controller, Shoulder Surfing does not recognize it.
 To work around this, we call `ShoulderSurfingImpl.lookAtCrosshairTarget` before [ `Scroll.use`](https://github.com/iron431/irons-spells-n-spellbooks/blob/4326ce5c42bc87b59260a9ff8f10dcfb90ad7f31/src/main/java/io/redspace/ironsspellbooks/item/Scroll.java#L59-L82) is called.